sidmulajkar/sidsblog/sidmulajkar/content/posts/what-is-database-sharding.md

 ![Database Sharding1](/images/databasesharding/dbshard.png)

----

-### Q) What is Database Sharding?
+--

-Sharding is a method for distributing a single dataset across multiple databases, which can then be stored on multiple machines.
+- Sharding is a method for distributing a single dataset across multiple databases, which can then be stored on multiple machines.

-This allows for larger datasets to be split in smaller chunks and stored in multiple data nodes, increasing the capacity.
+- This allows for larger datasets to be split in smaller chunks and stored in multiple data nodes, increasing the capacity.

-Sharding is a form of scaling known as horizontal scaling or scale-out, as additional nodes are brought on to share the load.
+- Sharding is a form of scaling known as horizontal scaling or scale-out, as additional nodes are brought on to share the load.

-Horizontal scaling allows for near-limitless scalability to handle big data and intense workloads.
+- Horizontal scaling allows for near-limitless scalability to handle big data and intense workloads.

+--

 ![Horizontal Sharding](/images/databasesharding/horizontalscale.jpeg)

 ---

-It can be helpful to think of horizontal partitioning in terms of how it relates to vertical partitioning.
+It can be helpful to think of **horizontal partitioning** in terms of how it relates to vertical partitioning.

+--

 ![Types of Partition for Sharding](/images/databasesharding/partitioneg.png)

----
+--

 ***Database shards exemplify a shared-nothing architecture.😦***